A detailed, clean and helpful resource for an international students in Australia.

 Travelling and exploring

 Being a student doesn’t necessarily mean you should always be occupied with lectures and assignments.
-Make yourself time for travelling and exploring the local attractions and tourist destinations.
+Make time for travelling and exploring the local attractions and tourist destinations.
 Set a plan with your friends for a day trip, it is fun and you’ll enjoy it.

 You can use Google Maps to find local attractions near you.